 Wendell hoped that France’s words would ring true as he continued competing.
 As he began to finish well in his races, Scott began getting attention from the media and was thrilled to find other drivers praising him.
 NASCAR Hall of Fame member Joe Weatherly was quoted as saying that Scott was “one of the best drivers he has ever seen.”
 He finished 1954 ranked number 19 in points standing out of the 1,935 drivers competing that year.
 Two years later he finished sixth in the Sportsman standing in Virginia and 14th nationally.

 In 1959 he won the NASCAR Sportsman championship for the state of Virginia and qualified to race in a preliminary race at the new Daytona International Speedway.
-On the first lap off the race a huge pileup occurred, taking out at least 36 cars including Wendell’s which rolled over several times, smashing the front windshield.
+On the first lap of the race a huge pileup occurred, taking out at least 36 cars including Wendell’s which rolled over several times, smashing the front windshield.
 Scott, though without a spare windshield, was undeterred.
 After several minutes of scratching his head and thinking, he pushed out the rear windshield and fitted it as best he could in the front windshield.
-Eventually, he re-entered the race, but his engine blew during the race.
+Eventually, he re-entered the race, but suffered a blown engine.
 For Scott, however, participating in the race was a huge achievement.

 In his first season on the Grand National circuit, Wendell performed well enough to be considered the best rookie driver in 1961, based on his points and finishes.
 Instead, Bill France awarded the Rookie of the Year award to Woodie Wilson.
 Wilson, although driving a better car than Scott, scored only one top ten finish, having only completed in five races.
 Scott, on the other hand, finished in the top ten five times and qualified in the front row once, finishing nine positions higher in the point standings than Wilson.
 Being denied the Rookie of the Year award cost Scott more than just a trophy or the $1,500.00 that went with it, but also the sponsorship opportunities that likely would have followed.
 NASCAR historian Gene Granger declared that “Wendell Scott won it hands-down… If you want to talk about where Wendell really got screwed, he should have been Rookie of the Year.
 He really got screwed out of that.
 There’s no doubt in my mind there was a conspiracy….
 They did not want a Black man to get it.”